borntofrappe/project-euler/012 - Highly Divisible Triangular Number/README.md

 }
 ```

-For instance and for fifteen:
+For instance, and for fifteen:

 ```js
 factorsNumber(15); // [1, 3, 5, 15]